Chalarangelo/30-seconds-of-code/README.md

 ### ary

-Creates a function that accepts up to `n` arguments, ignoring any additional arguments.
+Creates a function that can accepts up to `n` arguments, ignoring any additional arguments.

 Call the provided function, `fn`, with up to `n` arguments, using `Array.prototype.slice(0,n)` and the spread operator (`...`).